Health & Wellness

 Q: What if a child or staff member has a confirmed case of COVID-19?

 A: If a student, staff member or member of their household tests positive for COVID-19, we will follow the guidance outlined in the King County Health COVID-19 Response Toolkit.
 Additionally, our local health jurisdiction will provide advice, and additional protocols will be followed for testing, contact tracing and quarantine.
-It is likely that many of the student’s classmates and teachers will be considered close contacts and need to be quarantined for 14 days.
+It is likely that many of the student’s classmates and teachers will be considered close contacts and need to be quarantined for at least 14 days since the last contact and depending on whether other family members fall ill.
 The protocols for quarantine and additional testing of the individual, family members and other members of the TLS community will depend on the circumstances of exposure, contact tracing and the results of COVID-19 testing that ensues.
 Here is additional information about what to do if you were potentially exposed to someone with confirmed COVID-19.

 Q: When can a student or staff member return to school after testing positive for COVID-19?